Exploration Park in Katy, TX: Willow Fork Drainage District Beauty!

 - Central Green Park

 The address of Exploration Park is 15020 Cinco Park Road, Katy, Texas 77450.
-Lucky are the people living in the neighborhoods adjacent to this park which opened in the Spring of 2015.
+Lucky are the people living in the neighborhoods adjacent to this park.
+The park opened in the Spring of 2015.
 Parents of children attending the nearby Creech Elementary School are probably familiar with this recreation area.
 For all others with toddlers and children aged up to around 12, be sure to head on over to this place of discovery, fun, and sheer beauty.

 Park hours are from sunrise to sunset.
 Fencing surrounds the grounds, and the three entrances have latching gates to keep the little ones safe.